Simhyeon/r4d/docs/macro_indices.md

     - a_sep    : A separator string
     - a_index  : An index to cut out
-    - a_text   : Text to spilt
+    - a_text   : Text to split

     # Example